eclipse-threadx/samples/README.md

+# This repository has been archived

+# Look at SampleX instead.

 # Eclipse ThreadX - Additional samples

 This repository hosts additional samples for Eclipse ThreadX v6.2.0.
 For samples based on previous releases, you can find them in the [v6.1 branch](https://github.com/eclipse-threadx/samples/tree/v6.1).